Sik0M0D3/config/.local/bin/PLEASE_README.md

+BAR AND SCRIPTS THEME:

-All of the scripts that have color variables are: sb-clock, sb-network, sb-volume and waldl.
+All the scripts that have color variables are: sb-clock, sb-network, sb-volume and waldl.

-They all require a symlink to a theme file in "bar_themes/", you can choose to make your own theme file or use the default ones i have in this repo.
+They all require a symlink to a theme in "bar_themes/" so that they can reference a specific color e.g: "$green" You can choose to make your own theme file or use the default ones i have in this repo it doesn't matter.

 Use the "ln" command to make the symlink like this e.g:
   "ln -s  bar_themes/'x_theme'  cur_theme"  <- this 'cur_theme' is the name of the symlink.

 All of the scripts before mentioned reference a file with the name 'cur_theme' at their beginning:
   "[ -r ~/.local/bin/cur_theme ] && . ~/.local/bin/cur_theme" || exit <- this line.
-  The exit command at the EOF is to not run the script if there's no 'cur_theme' or if it's unreadable.
+  The exit command at the EOF is to avoid running the script if 'cur_theme' it's unreadable or there's none.

 So if you want to use another name for the symlink you can :D but you'll have to edit all of the scripts D: to match that particular name instead 'cur_theme' or else the scripts WILL NOT RUN!!!